pschuegr/lazy_paperclip/README.markdown

 This is an initial attempt at writing a plugin (I may gemify it later) to solve a problem I have with processing uploaded files.
 If any significant processing needs to be done, I don't want my web server to be tied up running image and audio conversions (especially audio conversions as they are quite time-consuming - video would be worse) in the middle of a request.
 I want to be able to hand this off to delayed job and have the processing done offline, and the resource updated when it has been processed.
+I initially started working with delayed_paperclip, but the datamapper support wasn't there.
+So I've basically taken delayed_paperclip and updated it to use datamapper, and cleaned up and refactored/renamed where I thought that the ActiveRecord idioms were getting in the way or causing kludginess.

 Credit
 ------